Introduction to Practicus AI Cloud Workers

 For technical users.

-You can choose a Worker Node and click the Terminal button to instantly open up the terminal.
-You have sudo (super-user) access and this can be a very powerful and flexible way to customize your Worker Node.
+You can choose a Cloud Worker and click the Terminal button to instantly open up the terminal.
+You have sudo (super-user) access and this can be a very powerful and flexible way to customize your Cloud Worker.